 February 1, 2022: Winter Trouting Opening Day (6 Photos)

-Today is the opening day of our winter trouting season here in Newfoundland.
-It's normally a day when hundreds of people across the island head out onto their favourite bodies of frozen water in search of a meal of fresh trout.
+Today is opening day of our winter trouting season here in Newfoundland.
+It's normally a day when swarms of people across the island head out onto their favourite frozen bodies of water in search of a meal of fresh trout ice fishing.

-Unfortunately mother nature had other plans for us here on the East Coast.
-She has blasted our region with unseasonably warm temperatures, bouts of gale force winds and torrential rains.
-This has rendered just about all bodies of water very unsafe on which to venture out.
+Unfortunately mother nature had other plans for us here on the East Coast this year.
+She has routinely blasted our region with unseasonably warm temperatures, bouts of gale force winds and torrential rains all season.
+This has rendered just about all bodies of water very unsafe on which to venture out, or wide open clear water.

 Not wanting to miss out, I finished up work early and headed out over the highway in search of open water to fish.
-Skies were beautifully clear, temperatures quite brisk just below freezing and steady wind.
-I didn't have to travel far, my first stop was just before Butter Pot Provincial Park where I cast my Loop-Q Fly Rod at fist into the pond and moved up the river back towards the highway.
+Skies were beautifully clear, temperatures quite brisk just below freezing and steady winds.
+I didn't have to travel far, my first stop was just before Butter Pot Provincial Park where I cast my Loop Q series Fly Rod into the pond then fished my way up the river back towards the highway.
 I've never used a fly rod in winter and have no idea if it will work as I received mixed views when I asked.

 Not having much luck I moved on to Witless Bay Line and headed in one of the new power line roads and once again found plenty of open water.

 I tried a number of spots throughout the afternoon but never had much luck.
-Although it wasn't a successful venture it was still great to get out of the hose and back outdoors even if only for a few hours.
+Although it wasn't a successful fishing trip it was still great to get out of the hose and back outdoors if only for a few hours.

 Cheers, MIKE